Click on our frequently asked questions to find out more information about the Cafetto range.

 - Increase the life span of the machine

 Cafetto offers a range of products for espresso, coffee brewing and beverage dispensers including:

 - Fully-Automatic Espresso Machines

 - Milk frothers

 - Coffee and tea pots, brewers, bain maries

 - Soft serve, slushie, and gelato machines

-Our organic range is certified by two independent regulatory bodies – NSF and ACO, and has undergone stringent testing to ensure each product in the range effectively cleans coffee equipment.
+Our organic range is certified by ACO, and has undergone stringent testing to ensure each product in the range effectively cleans coffee equipment.
 Read more about our certifications here.

 Descaling products are designed to efficiently and safely descale espresso machines and other coffee brewing equipment.
-The descaling process (also known as decalcifying and de-kalking) removes hard water scale from the boiler or thermoblock, and the group head or coffee brewer.
+The descaling process (also known as decalcifying) removes hard water scale from the boiler or thermo-block, and the group head or coffee brewer.

 ‘Hard water’ occurs when water contains high levels of dissolved minerals including both calcium and magnesium.
-Water hardness cannot be removed by water filters including re-mineralised reversed osmosis water.
+Filtration can reduce the hardness of water with the right unit.
 Interestingly, espresso made from hard water tastes better as the coffee extraction flavour intensifies with harder water.